jeetsukumaran/DendroPy/doc/source/primer/treestats.rst

 The Maximum Clade Credibility Tree: The Tree that Maximizes the Product of Split Support
 ----------------------------------------------------------------------------------------

-The Maximum Clade Credibility (MCT) or the Maximum Clade Credibility Tree (MCCT) is one that maximize the *product* of split support, and is returned for a collection of trees managed in a |TreeList| instance by the :meth:`~dendropy.datamodel.treecollectionmodel.TreeList.maximum_product_of_split_support_tree` method:
+The Maximum Clade Credibility Tree (MCCT) is one that maximize the *product* of split support, and is returned for a collection of trees managed in a |TreeList| instance by the :meth:`~dendropy.datamodel.treecollectionmodel.TreeList.maximum_product_of_split_support_tree` method:

 .. literalinclude:: /examples/mcct.py

-Unfortunately, terminology in usage and literature regarding this type of summary is *very* confusing, and sometimes the term "MCCT" is used to refer to the tree that maximizes the *sum* of split support.
+Unfortunately, terminology in usage and literature regarding this type of summary is *very* confusing, and sometimes the term "MCCT" is used to refer to the tree that maximizes the *sum* of split support and "MCT" to the tree that maximizes the product of split support.
-If this is the criteria required, then the :meth:`~dendropy.datamodel.treecollectionmodel.TreeList.maximum_sum_of_split_support_tree` method of the |TreeList| object should be used.
+If the tree that maximizes the *sum* of split support is the criteria required, then the :meth:`~dendropy.datamodel.treecollectionmodel.TreeList.maximum_sum_of_split_support_tree` method of the |TreeList| object should be used.

 Scoring Trees Under the Coalescent
 ==================================